 Brush with melted butter, sprinkle with salt and pepper.

-5 Remove foil, bake uncovered for 15 minutes more, until the edges are crispy and browned.
+Bake an additional 15 minutes until the edges are crispy and browned.

 Sprinkle with a little more salt and pepper.
 Garnish with sprigs of fresh thyme.
 Serve immediately.